Hiro Matsushita: Nickname

 Matsushita earned the nickname "King Hiro" from Emerson Fittipaldi, who was complaining about Matsushita's reluctance to cede track position when getting lapped by the leaders.
 The nickname came about as a result of the voice-activated microphone ("vox") Roger Penske's team was using.
 Fittipaldi's epithet was said so quickly that the circuit cut off the first syllable of the first word he used.
 Fittipaldi, allegedly, had intended to say "Fucking Hiro!"

 Business career

 Matsushita, a successful businessman, owns Matsushita International Corp, a firm specializing in real estate, finance, and insurance.
 This company has ownership of Swift Engineering, an American engineering firm that builds autonomous systems, helicopters, submarines, spacecraft, ground vehicles, robotics, and composite parts.
 Swift was well-known for producing racing cars for various open-wheel racing series such as Formula Ford, Formula Atlantic, the Champ Car World Series, and Formula Nippon.

 Awards

-In 1998, Nov 2, Hiro Matsushita was awarded Champion Culbs during the CART Year End Banquet at the Century Plaza in Los Angeles, California.
+In 1998, Hiro Matsushita was inducted into the Champions Club during the CART Year End Banquet on November 2 at the Century Plaza in Los Angeles, California.

 Personal life

 Matsushita resides in San Clemente, California.
-He has a son called Takayuki Matsushita who is a lawyer resides in the USA.
+He has a son called Takayuki Matsushita, who is a lawyer residing in the United States.